segunak/SegunAkinyemi.com/docs/_posts/2022-06-21-favorite-quotes.md

 This page is an ongoing collection of some of my favorite quotes.
 I'll start with one that requires an annotation.

-There's some controversy to the quote below, as it's [often misinterpreted](https://www.google.com/search?q=The+Road+Not+Taken+is+misinterpeted){:target="_blank"} by those who wield it.
-Most famously, by John Keating in the film [The Dead Poets Society](https://en.wikipedia.org/wiki/Dead_Poets_Society){:target="_blank"}, who used it to emphasize the importance of embracing nonconformity in becoming a free thinker.
+There's some controversy surrounding the quote below, as it's [often misinterpreted](https://www.google.com/search?q=The+Road+Not+Taken+is+misinterpeted){:target="_blank"} by those who wield it.
+Most famously, by John Keating (played by [Robin Williams](https://en.wikipedia.org/wiki/Robin_Williams){:target="_blank"}) in the film [The Dead Poets Society](https://en.wikipedia.org/wiki/Dead_Poets_Society){:target="_blank"}, who used it to emphasize the importance of embracing nonconformity in becoming a free thinker.
 I'm aware of all such deliberations about the true meaning of this quote, I understand their rationale, their logic, and their unquestionable accuracy, and yet, I don't care.
 I prefer it as seen below, out of context, and unambiguous in its meaning.
 One could say I'm *embracing nonconformity* :wink:.

 > Two roads diverged in a wood, and I - I took the one less traveled by, And that has made all the difference.
 >